Metrilo/WooCommerce-Plugin/readme.txt

 == Frequently Asked Questions ==

+= How does Metrilo actually work? =

+As soon as you install the plug-in, your data goes to our servers and Metrilo instantly starts processing.
+Every report / analysis or customer profile you see is generated in real time.
+You can access your account at [metrilo.com](https://www.metrilo.com/?ref=wpplugin)

 = Will it slow down my site? =

-Absolutely no. Metrilo's tracking library loads async and doesn't slow down your website at all.

-= How long should I wait before I have enough data to trust and act on? =

-It really depends on how many visitors do you have per day.
-It's a good idea to wait at least a few days.

-= Can I try or use it for free? =
+Not at all.
+Metrilo’s JavaScript tracking library loads asynchronously after each page has already been loaded.
+All API requests are sent in the background using our fast CDN-backed infrastructure that connects to the nearest node around the globe.

+= Is my data secure? =

+For our website, we use SSL protection that ensures secure login and billing payments.
+Goes without saying, we value you and understand your data needs protection – we make sure it’s safe with us and don’t share it with any third parties.

+= Is Metrilo real-time? =

+Metrilo is almost real-time.
+Some features require data aggregation that can take up to a few minutes before it shows up in your Metrilo account.

+= Is Metrilo real-time? =

 Absolutely!
 We offer a 14-day free trial on every plan.
 No obligation.
 No credit card required.
-[Get started for free](https://www.metrilo.com/signup?ref=wpplugin) now and get to know your WooCommerce customers!
+Get started for free now and get to know your WooCommerce customers!

 == Screenshots ==